Forum for Associate Specialist and Staff Grade Doctors in Emergency Medicine (FASSGEM)

 Clinical Management Course for Specialty Doctors & Associate Specialists

 Run at Keele University, Staffordshire.
-A two-day residential course intended for SAS doctors with an interest in developing their clinical management and leadership skills.
-Contact Mrs Andrea Scott for course details by emailing firstname.lastname@example.org.
+A two-day non-residential course intended for SAS doctors with an interest in developing their clinical management and leadership skills.
+For course details please email firstname.lastname@example.org

 Courses Run by Infomed Research & Training Limited